CMPT-276-assignment/fixing/cloud9-postgresql-rails-howto.md

 # How to setup PostgreSQL & Rails on Cloud9

-- At time of writing, Cloud9 has PostgreSQL pre-installed, so you won't need to install it yourself.
+At time of writing, Cloud9 has PostgreSQL pre-installed, so you won't need to install it yourself.
 However, its not running by default, so you will need to start it with this command in the terminal:

-sudo service postgresql start
+- sudo service postgresql start

-- Change the PostgreSQL password to 'password' (or choose a different password):
+Change the PostgreSQL password to 'password' (or choose a different password):

-sudo sudo -u postgres psql
+- sudo sudo -u postgres psql

-- This will open the psql client.
+This will open the psql client.

-- Type \password and press enter to begin process of changing the password:
+Type \password and press enter to begin process of changing the password:

-postgres=# \password
+- postgres=# \password

-- Type your new password (e.g. "password") and press enter twice:
+Type your new password (e.g. "password") and press enter twice:

-Enter new password:
+- Enter new password:

-Enter it again:
+- Enter it again:

-- Password changed, quit psql with \q
+Password changed, quit psql with \q:

-postgres=# \q
+- postgres=# \q

-- Edit your `config/database.yml` to be:
+Edit your `config/database.yml` to be:

-default: &default
+- default: &default

   adapter: postgresql